tkrisztian95/netflix-imdb-chrome-extension/readme.md

 ![Screenshot](resources/capture.PNG)

 ## How to use:
-Hover the selected title card with your mouse.
-After you hover a movie card with your mouse the rating will be appear on the top right corner.
+After you hovered a movie card with your cursor the rating will appear on the top right corner.
 ![Screenrecord](resources/capture.gif)

 # Tasks & Imporvements